Corso di laurea Magistrale in Ingegneria Informatica

-The interested students will have the possibility to look at the exam corrections during the office hours of January 29 (16:30-17:30, room B216).
+The interested students will have the possibility to look at the exam corrections on February 21, from 17:00 to 18:00, in via Ariosto 25, room B216.

 The goal of the course is to provide an introduction to knowledge representation and reasoning, and to focus on the current semantic technologies that are strongly based on knowledge representation and reasoning.
 In particular, the families of class-based and rule-based knowledge representaton formalisms will be presented, and reasoning techniques for such formalisms will be analyzed.
 Then, the course will introduce the standard semantic technologies based on the above knowledge representation formalisms: in particular, the RDF language and the OWL language.
 Finally, the notion of action will be introduced and the main forms of reasoning about actions will be presented.